o2r-project/o2r-platform/README.md

 **Required settings**

-Some of the settings to run the platform cannot be published.
+Some of the settings to run the platform cannot be published for security reasons.
-These must be provided at runtime using environment variables as is described in the OS-specific instructions below.
+Therefor these must be provided at runtime using _environment variables_ as is described in the OS-specific instructions below.

-The parameters are as follows:
+The environment parameters are as follows:

 - `OAUTH_CLIENT_ID` identifier for the platform with auth provider
 - `OAUTH_CLIENT_SECRET` password for identification with the auth provider